'Brabo's Broek', 'Met de Neus op Stap', 1986.

 Het Grote Bierbuyck-Boek

-In 1988, Leyers created his final comic book, 'Het Grote Bierbuyck-Boek' (Jempie Herrebout, 1988).
+In 1988, Hugo Leyers created his final comic book, 'Het Grote Bierbuyck-Boek' (Jempie Herrebout, 1988).
 Scripted by Hendrik Holvenius (a pseudonym of Herman Geerts), the comic promotes beer culture through the one-shot character Bastiaan Bierbuyck.

 Graphic contributions